manavkapadnis/manavkapadnis/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning transformers library and Pre trained Computer Vision structures in detail .
+- 🌱 I’m currently learning transformers library and Pre-trained LLM structures in detail .
-- 👯 I’m looking to collaborate on NLP projects .
+- 👯 I’m looking to collaborate on NLP projects.
 - 📫 How to reach me: iammanavk@gmail.com / manavkapadnis@gmail.com

 ### - Languages and Tools...